- About a Model's Diary: How It All Began

 28) Snapshots: This term is used to described photos taken that are not done professionally.
 Photos taken by a friend using a digital camera and then printed are an example of a snapshot.
 These usually come into play for new/inexperienced models that are submitting to modeling agencies for the first time.
 9 times out of 10 agencies will specifically request digital snapshots that are not professionally done to really gage a person's modeling potential.

-29) TG: This is short for "transgendered."
-There are some transgendered models out there and clients that need them.
-If you are not transgendered and come across a model casting for "TG Models" do NOT submit.
+29) TG: This is short for "transgender."
+There are some transgender models out there and clients that need them.
+If you are not transgender and come across a model casting for "TG Models" do NOT submit.